aadhyap/CS4401-notes/2099-01-06-basics_canaries.md

 Here we observe that the canary value is indeed referenced by `fs:0x28` and placed in $rax.

-*Note canary values usually end in `00` in order to make it harder to guess the canary value during an exploit, because in little endian `\x00` is read as a null byte*
+*Note canary values usually end in `00` which can make it harder to pass a canary value during an exploit because scanf for example, reads `\x00` as a null byte from a user input, which then causes it to stop reading the rest of the canary value.*

 In order to find the location of where the canary value is referenced, we have to scan the entire memory.
 We accomplish this by searching for the hex value pattern